backstage/backstage/docs/dls/component-design-guidelines.md

-It's not a very common use case to override a theme color in a MUI component but let's say you have a Paper component that highlights its content with a different color for a side menu or something (usually you use the elevation, but maybe the designer wanted a colorful app), you can use the theme like this:
+It's not a very common use case to override a theme color in a MUI component but let's say you have a Paper component that highlights its content with a different color for a side menu or something (usually you use the elevation, but maybe the designer wanted a colorful app).
+You can use the theme like this:

 ```tsx
 import { useTheme } from '@mui/material/styles';